Updated July 2019.

-Social Media Analytics comprises several techniques and tools, which – when combined – provide a thorough understanding of your place in the social landscape, as well as the audiences you most want to target.
+Social Media Analytics, powered by Next Generation Artificial Intelligence (AI), comprises several techniques and tools.
+When combined, they provide a thorough understanding of your place in the social landscape, as well as the audiences you most want to target.
+And lots more.
+Let’s explore the possibilities.

-These insights allow for strategic actions in all areas of brand operations, making your business leaner, smarter, and more profitable – with greater potential for long-term growth.
+Social insights allow for strategic actions in all areas of brand operations, making your business leaner, smarter, and more profitable – with greater potential for long-term growth

 Our How-To Guide will break down several of these techniques in greater detail, but first you need a general awareness of the various moving parts, and how they fit together.